-As a chipper, Joo has a very unique technique.
-He creatively blends the stability of KōjiMatsushita’s chipping with the harshness of Ding Song’s chipping and counterattack, opening up a new era for all chippers.
+As a chopper, Joo has a very unique technique.
+He creatively blends the stability of KōjiMatsushita’s chipping with the harshness of Ding Song’s chipping and counterattack, opening up a new era for all choppers.

 Joo Sae Hyuk’s backhand long rubber chipping technique is low and flat, with a strong spin.
 He can also use the technique of blocking and cutting with his long pips in the short court to create a good opportunity for the forehand attack in the match.

 What’s more, sometimes he uses inverted rubber to block the ball can make the opponent difficult to deal with.
 However, sometimes when the opponent attacks the forehand and then attacks the backhand, he is not prepared and can easily be confused by the opponent and predicts wrongly.

 Joo Sae Hyuk has a superb ability to attack with his forehand consistently and always with high success rate.
 Unlike a purely defensive chopper, Joo’s forehand is capable of pulling the ball all over the table and is no match for an attacker in terms of consistency, strength and accuracy.

 He always changes the rhythm with loop and chops with his forehand to create more opportunities in the games.

 Forehand: Butterfly-TACKIFIRE SPECIAL

 Blade: Butterfly BUTTERFLY JOO SE HYU-FL33901/Nexy Joo Sae Hyuk Blade